yuvalmGS/gigaspaces-wiki-jekyll/xap100/security-configurations.markdown

 #### Configure using a System property

-An alternative to the +component's+ security property file, is the System Property override.
+An alternative to the component's security property file, is the System Property override.

 {% highlight java %}
 -Dcom.gs.security.properties-file = my-security.properties